Killing of Tamima Nibras Juhar

-Tamima Nibras Juhar, a 34-year-old Norwegian–Ethiopian Muslim woman, was killed in an Islamophobic terrorist attack on 24 August 2025 in Oslo, Norway, at a child welfare centre.
-The suspect is an 18-year-old man who immigrated from Serbia to Norway in 2013 at the age of five.
+Tamima Nibras Juhar was a 34-year-old Norwegian–Ethiopian Muslim woman, who was killed in a racist and islamophobia-motivated murder on 24 August 2025 in Oslo, Norway.
+The murder took place at a child welfare centre.

+The perpetrator, an 18-year-old man who immigrated from Serbia to Norway as a child, was convicted of murder in June 2026 and sentenced to 19 years imprisonment.

 Attack

-A man stabbed and killed 34-year-old Tamima Juhar while she was working at a child welfare centre in Kampen, Oslo.
-Police were called to the scene by a neighbour at around 1:15 a.m. on August 24, where Juhar was pronounced dead at the scene.
+On 24 August 2025, Tamima Juhar was stabbed to death while she was working at a child welfare centre in Kampen, Oslo.
+Police were called to the scene by a neighbour at around 1:15 a.m, where Juhar was pronounced dead at the scene.
 She suffered extensive stab wounds in various areas of her body.
 The prosecutor refused to release details about the attack.
+A few hours later, police arrested the suspect and seized the knife used in the attack.

-Juhar was afraid to go to work because of Wilms and had notified the workplace about him.
+Juhar had earlier stated that she was afraid to go to work because of the attacker and had notified the workplace about him.

 Aftermath

 A makeshift memorial with flowers and candles was made to remember Juhar.
-A yellow rose procession was organized on Sunday the 31st of August 2025 for Juhar under the auspices of the Anti-Racist Center in consultation with family and friends.
+A yellow rose procession was organized on Sunday the 31st of August under the auspices of the Norwegian Centre Against Racism in consultation with family and friends.

 Victim

 Tamima Nibras Juhar was born in 1991 in Ethiopia into an Oromo family.
 She came to Norway at age thirteen in spring 2004, though this was first misreported as 2008.
 She grew up in the Frydenberg youth home in Oslo's Hasle neighbourhood.
 Juhar became involved with the Morradi Scene artist project and co-founded the ID-prosjektet, meant to ease the contact between struggling youths and support agencies, in 2011, later helping in the establishment of the UngArena, a mental health and substance abuse counselling centre.

 Juhar worked as an apprentice teacher at a kindergarten between 2016 and 2019 before becoming a social worker.
-She primarily ran her own care and nursing service, but also worked contractually with the child welfare organisation Gemt.
+She primarily ran her own care and nursing service but also worked contractually with the child welfare organisation Gemt.
 At the time of her death, Juhar was enrolled at MF Norwegian School of Theology, Religion and Society for conflict and peace studies.